 For bottles of epoxy resin and hardener that have been opened at least once, shelf life becomes roughly the following:

-• For our UltraClear Table Top Epoxy components: About two months
+- UltraClear Table Top Epoxy: About two months after opening

-• For our UltraClear Deep Pour Epoxy components: About two months
+- UltraClear Deep Pour Epoxy: About two months after opening

 Once again, these times are the same regardless of type—it really is mostly environmental factors that affect the "yellowing" of those substances.